 The kitchen has been recently renovated with a new electric oven and halogen hob, microwave oven, dishwasher, fridge and freezer, dishwasher and Belfast sink.

-The cottage has a utility room with a washing machine, tumble dryer and a small freezer.
+A Utility Room with a washing machine, tumble dryer and a small freezer.
 Ample room for boots, coats, possibly a wet dog etc.

 Downstairs shower room with hand basin and toilet.